medialize/ally.js/docs/what-is-focusable.md

 * **Only Tabbable:** The element is *only* keyboard focusable, possibly by the mouse (or pointer), but it cannot be focused by script.
 * **Forwards Focus:** The element will forward focus to another element instead of receiving focus itself.

+In which of these buckets elements are sorted, depends on the browser.
+Have a look at the following comparison tables:

-The [Focusable Elements - Browser Compatibility Table](./data-tables/focusable.md) details in which category the various HTML elements fall per browser.
-[Focus Redirecting Elements](./data-tables/focusable.redirect.md) details the elements that forward focus to another element, instead of receiving focus themselves.
+* [What browsers consider focusable](./data-tables/focusable.md) details in which category the various HTML elements fall per browser
+* [Focus redirecting elements](./data-tables/focusable.redirect.md) details the elements that forward focus to another element, instead of receiving focus themselves
+* [Differences between browsers and ally.js](http://rodneyrehm.de/t/ally-website-preview/data-tables/focusable.strict.html) shows the *few* situations that ally.js cannot identify properly

 ---